galterdatalab/foundations-genomebrowsers/Excercise2.md

   * When you're done, hit the "Submit" button near the top of the selection panel.

 ## Adding regulation tracks in Ensembl
-Regulation tracks are a little more "tricky" in Ensembl.
+Regulation tracks are a little more tricky in Ensembl.
 They don't display featured tracks in the browser view.
 Instead, you must click on "Configure this page" in the left side menu.